|

 It

-is no use fixing our minds on higher things if we ignore what is going
+is no use fixing our minds on higher things if we ignore

 on around us. |